SiliconLabs/amazon-sidewalk/documentation/example/amazon_sidewalk_dmp_soc_light/readme.md

 ## Modulation Control

-The Dynamic Multiprotocol application is supported only on Sidewalk FSK and regular BLE radio layer.
+The Dynamic Multiprotocol application is supported only on Sidewalk BLE, Sidewalk FSK and regular BLE radio layer.

 ## Interacting with the Endpoint